Article: How to Find a Reputable Weimaraner Breeder by Just Weimaraners

 Q> Have the hips of the parents been X-rayed and certified free of hip dysplasia?
 Ask to see the original certificate from the Orthopedic Foundation for Animals (OFA) for the dam; at least a copy for the sire.
 Have any other health checks been done (heart, thyroid, blood panel, CERF, etc.)?

-A> Roxie has been certified by the OFA for Excellent hips and Normal Elbows.
+A> All of my dogs will have been certified by the OFA or PennHip for Good or Excellent hips and Normal Elbows.
 Certificate copies are available on her page

 Q> What guarantee will be given and for how long (days, months, years) regarding health and hereditary defects?
 In the event of serious problems, will a refund or replacement be given?